 The onset of the COVID-19 pandemic has compelled cities to incorporate fully-virtual or hybrid elements into routine city services that were previously completed in-person or on paper, such as building plan reviews and entitlement processing.
-Throughout the year 2021, the City of Tustin has continued to innovate and refine its procedures to not only adapt to the realities of the pandemic, but to further streamline navigating City processes for staff, residents, and customers alike.
-Below are examples of how the Community Development Department has accomplished this throughout the year 2021.
+Throughout the years 2021 and 2022, the City of Tustin has continued to innovate and refine its procedures to not only adapt to the realities of the pandemic, but to further streamline navigating City processes for staff, residents, and customers alike.
+Below are examples of how the Community Development Department has accomplished the Streamline Tustin initiative.

 Accelerated Building Plan Reviews

 The Community Development Department conducts an initial review of building plans within ten (10) business days and reviews subsequent submittals within five (5) business days.
-The Department hired a new, in-house plan checker to accelerate this review process.
 An expedited review can also be requested for an additional fee depending on the availability of consultants.
 Once approved, electronic signatures from all departments are applied to the plans, thus eliminating the use of paper plans and reducing delays for permit issuance.
 Click here to submit online plans now!
 You may also visit the Building Division webpage for more information.

-The City of Tustin is implementing plan check by appointment services every Monday from 8:00 a.m. to 9:00 a.m. for minor projects such as residential solar, patio covers, retaining and free-standing block walls, pools and spas, residential remodels such as kitchen and bathroom remodels, etc. The maximum plan check time allotted for any project is one hour.
-In order to qualify for an appointment, and for staff to estimate the time required for the plan check, the plans should be submitted by email to Aaron Cowen firstname.lastname@example.org at least 24 hours before the requested date.
-The subject of the email should clearly state “Plan check by appointment”.
+The City of Tustin is implementing plan check by appointment services for minor projects such as residential solar, patio covers, retaining and free-standing block walls, pools and spas, residential remodels such as kitchen and bathroom remodels, etc. The maximum plan check time allotted for any project is one hour.
+In order to qualify for an appointment, and for staff to estimate the time required for the plan check, the plans should be submitted by email to firstname.lastname@example.org at least 24 hours before the requested date.
+The subject of the email should clearly state “Plan Check by Appointment”.
 You will then receive a confirmation regarding your appointment via email.
 Planning and Public Works staff will also be available during your appointment time, to review the planning and public works requirements.
 All appointment requests must be made by email to receive a confirmation.

 Online Plan Submittals, Reviews, and Inspections